capsule-org/Examples-Hub/web/with-pwa-craco/README.md

-## React Vite Example
+## PWA Craco Example

-This example shows how to integrate the Capsule SDK with a React application using Vite as the build tool.
+This example demonstrates how to integrate the Capsule SDK with a Progressive Web App (PWA) using Craco.

 ### Running the Example